News/Blog

 "Climate change should be called climate collapse." -- Jello Biafra

 Woke up this morning and got ready for work to find that the car doors were frozen shut.
-It's a goo thing the car only needs to be unlocked from the outside with a fob.
+It's a good thing the car only needs to be unlocked from the outside with a fob.
 Tara managed to get one of the back doors open and we managed to get the front doors pushed open from the inside.
 A little scraping of the windows and off we went.

 Humorus complication number two came at work when, after enjoying the new Butthole Surfers single, I went to put on some Tangerine Dream only to discover that Apple Music was temporarily not cooperating.
 I managed with YouTube Music for about an hour and a half until Apple Music was back to full power.